influxdata/docs-v2/content/v2.0/reference/flux/functions/strings/replace.md

 _**Data type:** String_

 ### t
-The string value to replace.
+The substring value to replace.

 _**Data type:** String_

 ### u
-The string value to replace `i` instances of `t`.
+The replacement for `i` instances of `t`.

 _**Data type:** String_